 We must understand that these outward show commandment keepers (those of the 21st century Pharisee concision) truly believe there is salvation in Moses.
 They will deny it, of course, until they’re blue in the face, but that changes nothing.
 That is what they believe, and they only ever pay lip service to His Grace.
 They believe salvation is in obedience to The Law – The Commandments and not through living under Yahshua Messiah’s (the Lord Jesus Christ’s) Glorious Saving Grace.

-So, let’s analyze what Yahshua Messiah was saying here in these verses – the opening statement first: “Think not that I am come to destroy The Law or The Prophets.”
+So, let’s analyze what Yahshua Messiah said in these verses – the opening statement first: “Think not that I come to destroy The Law or The Prophets.”
 And from the Greek MSS transliteral: Matthew 5:17 (Greek Transliteral) No ye-should-be-inferring that I came to-down-loose the law or the before-avengers (prophets), not I came to-down-loose but to fill.

 I will be returning to one crucial word here later.
-And from Young’s Literal Translation: Matthew 5:17 (YLT) Do not suppose that I came to throw down the law and the prophets—I did not come to throw down, but to fulfill.
-I have used the YLT version here because I believe the words ‘throw down’ is more accurate and descriptive than the KJV word ‘destroy’, and because Yahshua Messiah is NOT a destroyer.
-Satan The Devil is The Destroyer, not Yahshua Messiah.
+And from Young’s Literal Translation: Matthew 5:17 (YLT) Do not suppose that I came to throw down the law and the prophets—I did not come to throw down but to fulfill.
+I have used the YLT version here because the word ‘throw down’ is more accurate and descriptive than the KJV word ‘destroy’ and because Yahshua Messiah is NOT a destroyer.
+Satan, The Devil, is The Destroyer, not Yahshua Messiah.
 We, therefore, learn from this that Yahshua Messiah did not come to throw down The Law and The Prophets nor do away with them or what they represented, and why would He?
-He was under The Law Himself and were The Prophets not His messengers in Old Covenant (Testament) times and did they not uphold The Law?
-Didn’t Yeshua Messiah Himself instruct Moses about The Law and tell him what to write down over a period of forty days and forty nights?
+He was under The Law Himself, and were The Prophets not His messengers in Old Covenant (Testament) times, and did they not uphold The Law?
+Didn’t Yeshua Messiah Himself instruct Moses about The Law and tell him what to write down over forty days and forty nights?
 Doesn’t Paul also make it all clear?

-Gal 3:24-26 (KJV) Wherefore The Law was our schoolmaster to bring us unto Christ, that we might be justified by Faith (righteousness).
+Gal 3:24-26 (KJV), wherefore the Law was our schoolmaster to bring us unto Christ so that we might be justified by Faith (righteousness).
 25 But after that Faith comes, we are no longer under a schoolmaster (The Law).
-26 For ye are all the children (sons) of God by Faith in Christ Jesus.
+26 For ye are all God’s children (sons) by Faith in Christ Jesus.
 (Brackets and emphasis mine)

-The Law WAS our schoolmaster to bring us to Yahshua Messiah.
-That is all The Law is for, IF you are a follower of Yahshua Messiah – The Way and have Faith in Him for your salvation.
-If you do not have Faith solely in Him for your salvation, you must have your faith in yourself and something else, i.e., your vain attempts to keeping The Law and The Commandments.
+The Law was our schoolmaster to bring us to Yahshua Messiah.
+That is all the Law is for if you are a follower of Yahshua Messiah—The Way—and have Faith in Him for your salvation.
+If you do not have Faith solely in Him for your salvation, you must have Faith in yourself and something else, i.e., your vain attempts to keep the Law and the Commandments.

 Paul also said: